Continue Reading Below

 #1 Richard Branson

-Branson is the founder of the Virgin Group, the parent company of the spaceflight company Virgin Galactic.
-The space company announced this month it will be merging with Social Capital Hedosophia (SCH) to create the world’s first publicly traded commercial human spaceflight company.
+Prior to the space company merged with Social Capital Hedosophia (SCH) to create the world’s first publicly traded commercial human spaceflight company.

 2. Elon Musk: